MODERN SLAVERY STATEMENT 2021

-Yellow Jigsaw employs two full-time members of staff.
+Yellow Jigsaw employs two full-time members of staff and a part time member of staff.
 We use trusted Associates with whom we have an existing long-term relationship – these can be found on our team webpage.

 We are governed by a Board of three Directors whose role it is to make sure that we stay true to our social mission and values, set our strategic direction and measure delivery against our strategic objectives.
 Our Strategic Director, Grace Dyke, and our Media Director, Kirsty Day, oversee the day to day delivery of these objectives.

 Media Cubs is committed to ensuring there is no modern slavery or human trafficking in any part of our business and, in so far as possible, to ensuring that our suppliers also take steps to ensure they are free from slavery and trafficking.

 Where possible we source from local, known suppliers with whom we have a long-standing relationship, that are social enterprises and have a commitment to goods and services that are socially or environmentally beneficial.
 So far as possible, we aim to purchase from ethical social enterprise suppliers that are transparent in their dealings and supply chains.
 We do not source goods from countries where modern forms of slavery are prevalent.

 To maintain this, we will make a commitment to due diligence and checking the supply chain of the suppliers we use and vetting their Modern Slavery Statement and/or Policy for compliance to the Act.

 We continually review and update our policies in line with both legislation and best practice.
 Policies are available to all Media Cubs staff and sessional workers and to contractors, as requested.

 Yellow Jigsaw/Media Cubs has several policies in place to ensure that modern slavery does not take place within our business or supply chains, and are available on request.